How do I know if I’m a good candidate for LASIK?

 We educate our patients about all possible surgical complications, but not all problems can be anticipated or prevented.
 If complications do occur, we manage them to the best of our ability and work with you to obtain the best possible outcome.

 The cost of refractive surgery can vary depending on which procedure you have done (LASIK or PRK).
 Our refractive team will thoroughly discuss these options with you and the cost of your procedure will be provided in advance.
-Low-interest financing programs are available through Relf EyeCare Specialists.
+The surgery alone ranges from $1750 – $2250 per eye.
+This doesn’t include all of the care leading up to the surgery, drops, etc as these elements are specific per patient.

 Most insurance plans do not cover LASIK.
 Check with the human resources department at your workplace, as options may be available for you to use pre-tax savings plans for your LASIK surgery.
 In most cases, Flex or Health Spending Accounts can be used towards your procedure.